Towards a Christian Understanding of Addiction

 Therefore, whatever programme I as an addict try to follow to get free, I would do well to decide to give my life to God and dedicate myself to loving and caring for others as a first step.

+P.S.
 Thomas Carder of the Childcare Action Project seems to agree with my view above.
-The phrase the demon of drug addiction even appears in a dictionary definition of the word demon.
-But Dale Atrens(University of Sydney) argues that the term 'addiction' is so imprecise in its use that it lacks a scientific basis; "Anything that means everything means nothing".
-An interesting article for showing that we are imprecise in this area, I thought.
 I enjoyed The Demon of Addiction by a recovering alcoholic in his sixteenth year, comparing himself to Legion in Mark 5.
+See also Does-jesus-heal-drug-addicts.